Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders

-In this section, we investigate the framework discussed above, mainly emphasizing on the possibility of DM thermal freeze out. {For reasonably low $f_a$, the dark sector is expected to maintain} thermal equilibrium with the SM sector {while allowing DM to freeze-out} through $\Psi$ annihilations into SM particles (except SM fermions).
-Following Eqs. \eqref{eq:ALP-SM2} and \eqref{eq:ALP-DM}, it is evident that DM interacts with SM electroweak gauge bosons via ALP mediation. {The DM mass being smaller than the SM gauges bosons (as specified by the chosen mass hierarchies)}, the dominant annihilation channel of DM freeze out turns out to be $\bar{\Psi}\Psi\to\g\g$ as in Fig. \ref{DM-anni}, while other possible annihilation channels, such as $\bar{\Psi}\Psi\to W^+W^-$, $\bar{\Psi}\Psi\to ZZ$, and $\bar{\Psi}\Psi\to aa$ remain kinematically forbidden.
+For reasonably low $f_a$, the dark sector is expected to maintain thermal equilibrium with the SM sector {while allowing DM to freeze-out} through $\Psi$ annihilations into SM particles (except SM fermions).
+Following Eqs. \eqref{eq:ALP-SM2} and \eqref{eq:ALP-DM}, it is evident that DM interacts with SM electroweak gauge bosons via ALP mediation.
+The DM mass being smaller than the SM gauges bosons (as specified by the chosen mass hierarchies), the dominant annihilation channel of DM freeze out turns out to be $\bar{\Psi}\Psi\to\g\g$ as in Fig.~\ref{DM-anni}, while other possible annihilation channels, such as $\bar{\Psi}\Psi\to W^+W^-$, $\bar{\Psi}\Psi\to ZZ$, and $\bar{\Psi}\Psi\to aa$ remain kinematically forbidden.
 Such {a typical DM mass range} is motivated by constraints from both indirect detection and collider searches, which we will discuss in detail later.